 The Grade 1 listed Church of St. John The Baptist is situated on a hill above the village and dates back to the C12 with extensive restoration in the Victorian period.
 The Church is open to visitors during the day usually being opened around 10 am and closed around 4 pm.
 There is a map of the churchyard at the back of the church along with a list of all the known graves.
 Visitors are welcome.
 There are regular Sunday services.

 All Saints Chapel.
 Situated in the centre of the village next to the allotments was given by Napier Orphoot in 1936 as a ‘Chapel of Ease’ to give parishioners easier access to services.
 This small delightful building with Art Deco and Byzantine features has a garden with small play equipment for young children and a car park.
-It is still used for Communion once a month on Sunday.

 Contact information for the facilities mentioned on this page can be found on the Local Organisations page.

 All Saints Community Centre.
 In 2011 All Saints Chapel use was extended to being a small community centre.
 As a ‘Drop-In Centre’ it aims to relieve social isolation, providing refreshments, light lunches and company.
 It has quickly established itself as an excellent venue for the community to meet informally, for regular activities or for organisations to hold committee meetings, parties or fairs.
-At present there is a regular drop in session between 10.30 am and 1 pm on Tuesdays, anyone is welcome.
+At present there is a regular drop in session between 10.30 am and 1 pm on Mondays, anyone is welcome.

 Good communication is achieved through a free monthly Parish Magazine which goes to over a 1000 households and outlets.
 All organisations are encouraged to contribute articles.
 A new residents’ association is in the process of being formed.

 Situated on the Tarka Trail at the south end of the village there is a famous old railway signal box.
-This is over 130 years old and was the UK’s first Grade 11 listed signal box.
+This is over 130 years old and was the UK’s first Grade II listed signal box.
 It used to control the signals at Instow Station and also the operation of the level crossing.
 It is open to the public on occasional Sundays and Bank Holidays.
 An image can be viewed on the “Images of Instow” page.